Mesoscopic eigenvalue density correlations of Wigner matrices: Outline of the proof

-As an additional note, \eqref{IGGGGG} corresponds to the correction term $\frac{3}{2\pi^4(u-v)^4}$ in \eqref{2.6}, which does not appear in the complex Hermitian case \eqref{2.6}.
+for some small $\epsilon>0$.
+Afterwards, a small number of expansions (see Lemmas \ref{lem4.2} -- \ref{lem4.7} below) leads to other main terms in right-hand side of \eqref{2.4i}.
+For example, in Lemma \ref{lem44} below we show that the second term on right-hand side of \eqref{preeqn} can be expanded and leads to the term $\frac{12}{N^4(z_1-z_2^{*})^4\kappa_E^2}$ in \eqref{2.4i}.
+As an additional note, this latter term corresponds to the correction term $\frac{3}{2\pi^4(u-v)^4}$ in \eqref{2.6}, which does not appear in the complex Hermitian case \eqref{2.6}.
 The reason is simple from the above argument, since in the complex Hermitian case we have

 which does not contain the term $N^{-1}\bb E \langle\ul{G^2}\rangle \langle \ul{F^*}\rangle$ as in \eqref{preeqn}.
 More details are given in Section \ref{sec:4.4} below.